US congressional delegation visits Taiwan - KTVZ

 The delegation also consists of Democratic Reps.
 John Garamendi, Alan Lowenthal and Don Beyer, and Republican Rep. Aumua Amata Coleman Radewagen, the statement added.

+The trip comes days after House Speaker Nancy Pelosi made a historic trip to the self-governing island, which drew bipartisan praise at home but caused an uproar in US-Chinese relations, leading China to issue threats of retaliation over the visit.

-The group will meet with Taiwan’s President Tsai Ing-wen and Foreign Minister Joseph Wu during the visit, and will also hold discussions with the Taiwanese parliament’s Foreign Affairs and National Defense committee on security and trade issues, the ministry said.
+The group led by Markey will meet with Taiwan’s President Tsai Ing-wen and Foreign Minister Joseph Wu during the visit, and will also hold discussions with the Taiwanese parliament’s Foreign Affairs and National Defense committee on security and trade issues, the ministry said.

 The foreign ministry added that it sincerely welcomed the delegation, and thanked them for demonstrating the US’ strong support toward Taiwan despite escalating tensions with Beijing.